 You can complement this IoT business model with a dedicated platform where the customer can get all the data in one place for an additional fee.

 |Business model||Return on investment||Time||Potential audience size||Starting up difficulty|

 The choice of strategy depends on the product and your preferences.
 In any case, it should be chosen before you launch your startup.

-If you decide to launch a startup and choose your business model, then there is a need for quality IoT software.
+If you decide to build an IoT startup in 2024 and choose your business model, then there is a need for quality Internet of Things software.
 Developing such an application from scratch will cost huge amounts of money, which is not always suitable for startups fueled by enthusiasm.
-In this case, it makes sense to turn to platforms that allow you to create an IoT app in no time at all.
+In this case, it makes sense to turn to platforms that allow you to create an IoT app and get the other important features of IoT products in no time at all.
 Already grasping why you should turn to 2Smart?

 2Smart is an advanced platform for creating IoT solutions and bringing them to market.
 It allows you to create an application for an IoT device without a single line of code.
 With us, you can create a software solution for your startup and test your IoT ideas for business in a few clicks.
 And if you have more important decisions to make, you can trust our professionals.
 Customize your existing solution or order a fully custom development for your IoT devices on a turnkey basis from 2Smart.

 IoT startuping is our forte and we have cases to prove it.
 Click the button below and we’ll start a partnership, taking your IoT startup to a new level.